For Patients For Practices About Contact Us

 30 years in dentistry.

-One mission that came
+One mission built on

 Danielle Brown, Founder of My Smile Insured

-Where the filter comes from.
+Where the mission comes from.

-That experience became my filter.
-I know what it looks like when a doctor is still asking the right question.
-I also know what it looks like when they've stopped.
-That filter lives in everything I built at My Smile Insured — in who I work with, how I qualify practices, and what I'm willing to put my name on.
+I spent time inside some of the most comprehensive dental treatment environments in the country — places where the standard of care was high and the commitment to patients was real.
+Those experiences shaped how I see this work.
+I know what it looks like when a practice is truly fighting for their patients.
+That standard lives in everything I built at My Smile Insured — in who I work with, how I qualify practices, and what I'm willing to put my name on.

-My Smile Insured exists because there is a gap between what medical insurance will actually cover for dental conditions — and what patients know to ask for, and what dentists know how to document and bill.
+My Smile Insured exists because there is a gap between what medical insurance will actually cover — and what patients know to ask for, and what practices know how to document and bill.
 That gap is costing people care they need and deserve.
-I close that gap.
-For patients who need an advocate.
-For practices who want to be one.

 I bring AAPC credentials, 30 years of clinical context, and affiliation with the American Academy of Oral Systemic Health to every case I touch.
 But more than credentials — I bring the ability to see the whole picture.
 The patient.
 The diagnosis.
 The insurance.
 The documentation.
 The path through.

-The Story That Started It All
+The Smile That Started It All

 My mom always had a smile.